Wolf FAQ

 Mexican gray wolf: Mexican wolves are native to Arizona, New Mexico, and northern Mexico.

 Algonquin wolf: the Algonquin wolf lives in the Great Lakes region and Algonquin Provincial Park in southeastern Ontario, Canada.Wolf packs function as a group, usually comprising of a breeding pair and their offspring.
-However, it is not uncommon for genetically unrelated wolves to join an already-existing pack.
+However, it is not uncommon for genetically unrelated wolves to join an already-existing pack or for a sexually mature wolf to leave their natal pack.
 Family groups are multigenerational and can vary in size from 2-12 animals to nearly 30.

-In the United States, wolves are responsible for 0.2% of unwanted livestock depredations.
+In the United States, wolves are responsible for less than 0.2% of unwanted livestock depredations.
 Respiratory issues, weather, illness, and digestive problems cause 94% of fatalities.
-According to USDA, out of the 3,773,000 livestock fatalities that occurred in 2010, only 219,900 were caused by predators with 8,100 of those losses being attributed to wolves and 21,800 of those losses being attributed to domestic dogs; making livestock depredations by dogs 37.21% higher than that of wolves.
+According to USDA, out of the 3,773,000 livestock fatalities that occurred in 2010, only 219,900 were caused by predators.
+Of those predator-caused losses, 8,100 were attributed to wolves and 21,800 were attributed to domestic dogs; making livestock depredations by dogs 37.21% higher than that of wolves.

 In the wild, wolves typically live 2-3 years.
 The shortened lifespan is due to the numerous threats they face in the wild (eg., human interaction, rivalry with other wolves, and injuries sustained when hunting.)
-However, in captivity, wolves live much longer, with some documented exceeding 20 years of age.
-This is thanks to the safety from the dangers in the wild.
+However, in captivity, wolves live much longer, with one rescued wolf named Madadh living to be 19 years of age.
+Safety from other predators, humans and environmental factors are the main contributors to increased longevity.

-No. Wolves have a natural fear of people and avoid human contact.
-In the past century in North America, there have only been two cases where a wild wolf killed a human--one occurring in British Columbia, and one in Alaska.
+Generally, no. Wolves naturally fear people and avoid human contact.
+In the past century in North America, there have only been two cases where a wild wolf killed a human—one in British Columbia and one in Alaska.

 Wolves are seasonal breeders and mate during the months of February and March.
 The gestation period (length of pregnancy) is around 63 days.
-Wolf pups are typically born in May or early June.
-An average litter size for gray is 4 to 6.
+Wolf pups are typically born in May or early June with the average litter size being 4 - 6 pups.

 Gray wolves in North America primarily prey on ungulates such as elk, white-tailed deer, mule deer, caribou, and bison.
 In Alaska and western Canada, wolves have even been observed fishing.
 In Northern Minnesota, wolves occasionally consume berries during summer.
 Red wolves typically prey on animals including white-tailed deer, rodents, and nutria.